Fonta1n3/FullyNoded/Readme.md

 `descriptor:x25519:PHK2DFSCNNJ75U3GUA3SHCVEGPEJMZAPEKQGL5YLVM2GV6NORB6Q`

 Save and exit and you have one of the most secure node/light client set ups possible. (assuming your server is firewalled off)

+#### Final thoughts on security
+I will happily share my enitre RPC-url and -password with anyone, there is no way they can hack this Tor V3 auth, granted they can not get the private key obviously.
+Fully Noded creates the private key offline, encrypts it heavily and stores it in the most secure way possible.

 ## QuickConnect URL Scheme
 Fully Noded has a deep link registered with the following prefixes  `btcstandup://` and `btcrpc://` either prefix will work.